IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 In the screenshot below, only *pzt1* is listed in the excitation assignment table. *HannSignal2* is being assigned to *pzt1* actuator by selection in the dropdown menu.

 Note that signals can be assigned to each actuator individually.
-For example separate signals can be defined with different time delays to simulate phased arrays.
+For example, separate signals can be defined with different time delays to simulate phased arrays.

 .. image:: screenshots/wave_pro_shm_screenshot_signals_1.png